 Experts agree that meditation is indeed a powerful practice that offers a diverse number of benefits.
-You don’t need to mediate for hours a day to enjoy these remarkable health benefits either.
-Research shows even just 10 minutes a day makes a positive difference to your well being.
+Research shows even just 10 minutes of meditation a day makes a positive difference to your well being.

 Perhaps now more than ever before it is important for us to find ways to move away from a place of stress, anxiety and ‘doing’ towards simply being.
-Meditation has been proven to not only lower stress and anxiety levels, but also has the power to increase immunity, improve sleep, reduce pain, lower blood pressure, increase fertility, improve digestion, support emotional well being and improve mental functioning.
+Meditation has been proven to lower stress and anxiety levels.
+It has also been shown to:

-Here are some tips to support you in developing (and honouring) your own meditation practice.
+Here are some tips to support you in developing your own meditation practice.

 Create a special space